botpress/botpress/docs/guide/docs/recipes/embedding.md

 ---
 id: embedding
-title: !!!Embedding the Webchat on a website
+title: Embedding the Webchat on a website
 ---

 Embedding a bot to your existing site is quite straightforward.
 You will need to deploy your bot to a server or hosting provider and make it accessible via a URL.